 Instructions

-- Preheat the air fryer to 180°C.
+- When ready to cook, preheat the air fryer to 180°C.

 - Brush oil over the air fryer basket.
 Place the breaded chicken into the basket and brush the chicken with oil.
 Do not overcrowd the air fryer and cook in batches if needed.
 Air fry for 7 minutes.Vegetable Oil